 “I’ve seen it.
 It’s coming.”John Hendrix (around 1902)

 With these words John Hendrix, known locally as the prophet of Oak Ridge, predicted around the turn of the century events that were to take place more than 40 years later.
 Whether folklore or genuine prophecy, for those who place credence in his words, the prophecy has been fulfilled.

 The Manhattan Project is known the world over as the beginning of the “Atomic” era.
 However, not a lot of people know about the part Oak Ridge, Tennessee, played in this endeavor.

 Soon after World War II began, the United States government undertook the development of the world’s first nuclear weapon.
 For safety and security reasons, the work was carried out in three widely separated geographic locations.
-In 1942 a secluded valley in east Tennessee was selected as the site for the production of U-235, the fuel for “Little Boy” bombs.
+In 1942 a secluded valley in east Tennessee was selected as one of the sites for the production of enriched uranium.

 In December 1947, the Atomic Energy Commission requested the Weather Bureau to conduct a meteorological survey of the Oak Ridge area.
 The purposes of the survey were to provide detailed information regarding wind flow patterns over the Oak Ridge area, and to determine the relation of atmospheric conditions to the dispersion of radioactive contaminants.

 A U.S. Weather Bureau Research Station was established in Oak Ridge in 1948.
 Their mission consisted of: